Stocks shed early gains, end lower for 3rd straight week

 ”Today’s jobs report was a step in the right direction, in that the pace of job and wage growth stabilized,” said Matt Peron, director of Research at Janus Henderson Investors.
 “However, we reiterate our caution that we are not out of the woods just yet, as stubbornly high wage gains could keep the Fed on an aggressive path.”

-The Fed has already raised interest rates four times this year and is expected to raise short-term rates by another 0.75 percentage points at its next meeting, according to CME Group.
-But following the latest jobs report, expectations for that three-quarter percentage point hike have fallen to 56% from 75% on Thursday.
+The Fed has already raised interest rates four times this year and is expected to raise short-term rates by another 0.75 percentage points at its next meeting later this month, according to CME Group.
+Following the jobs report, expectations for that three-quarter percentage point hike fell to 56% from 75% on Thursday.

 Market watchers such as David Kelly, chief global strategist at J.P.
 Morgan Asset Management, said they still expect the central bank to raise rates later this month by another 0.75 percentage points.